DeMONLab-BioFINDER/karlsson_synthetic_taupet/pretrained_models/unet_taupet_v1/README.md

 **Scalers**
 All values need to be rescaled (z-scored) according to the training set transformation beforehand.
 The corresponding scalers are provided as scaler_age.joblib and scaler_plasma.joblib.

+### Preprocessing

+T1w MRI (required): Skull stripping, registered to 2x2x2mm MNI space and saved as NIfTI.
+T1w MRI (optional, to evaluate performance): FreeSurfer v.6.0 segmentation based on the Desikan-Killiany atlas.
+Tau-PET (optional, to evaluate performance): attenuation-correction, motion-correction, summed, and rigid co-registration to MRI, smoothing to FWHM = 7 mm using an isotropic Gaussian kernel.
+Registered to 2x2x2mm MNI space and saved as NIfTI.
+Plasma p-tau217 (optional): measured with Eli Lilly immunoassays on a Meso Scale Discovery platform.
+Either use this assay or bridge the values for best performance.
+If plasma p-tau217 is not available, a synthetic scan will be generated without this information.

+Note that voxel-wise standardization of MRI (z-scoring) within brain and background set to 0 is integrated within the training and evaluation functions of this repo, so not needed to do beforehand.